ngroegli/hacky-easter-2024/Level 8 - Finale Grande/Ants in my Telly/README.md

             print("No images found in the folder.")
             return None

-With this I could generate the following image which seems to look like a grid:
+With this, I could generate the following image which seems to look like a grid:

 ![average_image.jpg](average_image.jpg)

 ## Resize average calculated image
 For making the grid detection easier, I tried to resize the video, so each grid-cell would be exaxtly one pixel big.
-This could be archive by using the following lines (grid width 40px, grid lenght 55px):
+This could be archive by using the following lines (grid width 40px, grid length 55px):

     # Open the image
     image = Image.open("average_image.jpg")